Are you pregnant and wondering if you should stop working? Here are the top signs to stop working during pregnancy and reasons you should.

 3. You physically can’t perform well at work

 Some jobs are more taxing than others.
 Think bartenders, pharmacists, nurses and doctors, hairdressers, or waitresses who are on their feet all day.

 Others are physically demanding even without pregnancy, like loading items at a retail store.
 And still others pose risks you wouldn’t think twice about if you weren’t pregnant, like training dogs.

 Every decision is personal and practical.
 While you wouldn’t quit your desk job the minute you get a headache, you also need to weigh its impact against your health risks.
 Being unable to do work you normally would perform well is a sign to decide how much longer you can keep going in these conditions.

 4. You can’t keep up with work demands and pressure

 That said, even typical “desk jobs” can be a challenge from sitting all day or when you can barely stay awake.
-Or perhaps you’re finding it hard concentrating like you used to, or dread coming in to work to face the day’s challenges.
+Perhaps you’re finding it hard to concentrate like you used to, or dread coming in to work to face the day’s challenges.

 Even if your job isn’t physically demanding, the emotional toll can add dangerous stress and anxiety on an already taxed body.
 And if you work in a toxic environment—rife with office drama or stress-ridden duties—these “invisible” pressures can be a sign to stop working.